ewmiller/swag/README.md

 able to enter ```swag``` in the command line, and Swag will figure out their app's functionality.
 A YAML file will be generated to describe the results.

-## Running Locally
-To install the latest published version, simply run ```gem install swag```.
-To build and run from the directory, do the following:

-    gem build swag.gemspec
-    gem install ./swag-*.gem

-Once you have swag installed, navigate to a Rails directory and simply run ```swag```.
-Results will be stored in a directory called ```swagGem```.
-A default config.yml file will be generated on the first run - users can (and should) edit this file with custom meta information about their app.

 ## Build Scripts (for gem development)
 This repository includes ```spec.sh```, a bash script for automatically updating the version and date information in the ```swag.gemspec``` file, as well as ```rebuild.sh```, to quicken